cld2labs/FinSights/README.md

 ## Project Overview

-**FinSights** is an intelligent financial document analysis platform that processes text and financial documents (PDF, DOCX) to generate comprehensive summaries organized into six key financial sections:
+**FinSights** is an intelligent financial document analysis platform that processes text and financial documents (PDF, DOCX) to generate comprehensive summaries with dynamically generated sections.

-- **Financial Performance** - Narrative overview with key financial numbers
-- **Key Metrics** - Essential KPIs and financial indicators
-- **Risks** - Identified risks and challenges
-- **Opportunities** - Growth and business opportunities
-- **Outlook / Guidance** - Forward-looking statements and guidance
-- **Other Important Highlights** - Notable items, dividends, balance sheet items, and auditor notes
+### How It Works

+1. **Document Upload & Processing**: Users upload or paste financial documents.
+The system extracts and caches the raw text.
+2. **Dynamic Section Generation**: Based on the document content, the system intelligently generates relevant financial analysis sections tailored to the specific document.
+3. **Section-wise Summarization**: Users can then generate summaries for each dynamically detected section, allowing them to explore different aspects of the financial document at their own pace.

-Users can paste text directly or upload documents, and the system intelligently extracts and summarizes content using OpenAI's GPT-4o-mini model.
-The backend caches extracted documents, allowing users to explore different sections without re-uploading.
+The platform leverages OpenAI's GPT-4o-mini model for intelligent content analysis and summarization.
+The backend caches extracted documents, allowing users to explore different sections without re-uploading the same document.

 ---

 ## Architecture

-The application follows a modular microservices architecture with specialized components for document processing and AI summarization:
+The application follows a modular microservices architecture with specialized components for document processing, dynamic section detection, and AI-powered summarization:

 ```mermaid
 graph LR